 Allyce Wood is a collector of technologies and threads.
-In her Georgetown Studio, she creates knit and woven work on her mid-century Bergman floor loom, a passed-down marudai, a knitting machine from the 1960s restored from an online score.
+In her Georgetown studio, she creates textiles on her mid-century Bergman floor loom, a passed-down marudai, a knitting machine from the 1960s restored from an online score.
 Every process tells a story of a different code system.
-Punchcards and graph paper being as vital as bleeding watercolors painted on her hand-built desk.
+Punchcards and graph paper are as vital as bleeding watercolors painted on her hand-built desk.
 This passion for systems, for breakable rules, stems from a lifelong curiosity of reason and rule-bending.

 From 2015 - 2019, Wood lived in Oslo, Norway.
 Here she had the opportunity to learn digital jacquard tapestry, a mechanized process based on pixel binary.
 Through this medium, she was able to merge her digital and physical life together into soft, familiar material.
 This experience led to factory-scale projects, working with fabricators and industrial machines, as well as hand-driven weaving projects in Iceland and Scandinavia.

 Wood considers public engagement a vital part of her practice and is always seeking ways to share and connect.
 This drives her to pursue exhibitions, public projects, and publications in which others may enter.

 TEACHING / LECTURING

 Along with being a dedicated studio artist, Allyce Wood teaches and lectures on a variety of subjects such as contemporary art histories and their relationships to past traditions, Scandinavian textile arts, and practical aspects of working artist life are all subjects she researches and is glad to speak on.
 She works with institutions such as ShoreLake Arts and the Nordic Museum to bring skill-based classes and workshops to her community.
 Follow her on social media to find out about upcoming events.

 PURCHASES AND COMMISSIONS